IBM/unitxt/docs/docs/examples.rst

 Evaluate Image Key Value Extraction task
 +++++++++++++++++++++++++++++++++++++++++

-This example demonstrates an image key value extraction task.
+This example demonstrates how to evaluate an image key value extraction task.
 It renders several images of given texts and then prompts a vision model to extract key value pairs from the images.
-This requires the vision model to understand the text in the image.
-It returns F1 scores for each of keys, compared to ground truth key value pairs.
+This requires the vision model to understand the texts in the images, and extract relevant values.
+It computes overall F1 scores and F1 scores for each of the keys based on ground truth key value pairs.
+Note the same code can be used for textual key value extraction, just py providing input texts instead of input images.

 `Example code <https://github.com/IBM/unitxt/blob/main/examples/key_value_extraction_evaluation.py>`__